-When a ficus lyrata needs more sunlight, its leaves will often show greyish, lusterless spots.
+When a ficus lyrata needs more sunlight, its leaves will often show grayish, lusterless spots.

-These aren’t noticeable from afar, since they don’t appear brown, crispy, or dead — just dull.
-Usually the dull spots are circular and range between dime-size and baseball size.
+These spots aren’t noticeable from afar, since they don’t appear brown, crispy, or dead—just dull.
+Usually the dull spots are circular and range between dime-sized and baseball-sized.
 They’re most noticeable on dark, mature leaves.

 This symptom doesn’t need much explanation.
 You’ll know your plant is communicating its need for more sunshine if you see it turning, leaning, or bending toward the nearest window.

 Please do it a favor and give it what it’s asking for.